Short on time but still want to sneak plenty of healthy foods into your day? Then these green smoothie recipes are your answer!

 Pears, lemon and basil make a unique flavor combination that is a nice change to your usual green smoothie.
-The lemon helps to add some vitamin C and has an immune boosting and anti-inflammatory effect on the body.
+The lemon helps add some vitamin C and has an immune-boosting and anti-inflammatory effect on the body.

-Photo: Asian Pear, Basil, and Lemon Juice Smoothie / Serious Eats
+Photo: Asian Pear, Basil, and Lemon Juice Smoothie / Umami Girl

-The author of this smoothie loves this particular green smoothie recipe because it’s low carb but high in protein, and still has the creamy element she was looking for.
-Green tea, one of the start ingredients here, is loaded with antioxidants and can help every ailment from poor concentration to widespread inflammation.
+The creator of this smoothie loves this particular green smoothie recipe because it’s low-carb but high in protein and still has the creamy element she was looking for.
+Green tea, one of the star ingredients here, is loaded with antioxidants and can help every ailment from poor concentration to widespread inflammation.

 Using green tea in a smoothie is a fantastic way to add even more antioxidants to any green smoothie recipe, juice or other beverage.
 Green tea has a particular kind of polyphenol compound called catechins, a type of antioxidant found in superfoods like cocoa and apples.

-According to the National Cancer Institute (NCI), the catechins in green tea (EGCG, EGC, ECG, and EC) are so powerful that it is believed that they actually help prevent cancer.
-For this particular recipe. remember to use organic grass-fed yogurt and coconut palm sugar or honey, in order to get the most nutrients out of your smoothie.
+For this particular recipe, remember to use organic, grass-fed yogurt and coconut palm sugar or honey in order to get the most nutrients out of your smoothie.

 Photo: Avocado Green tea Smoothie / All Day I Dream About Food

-Coconut is a food that I recommend trying to eat everyday, in one form or another.
-Coconut helps to boost brain health, keep a healthy metabolism running strongly, balance cholesterol levels, boost hormonal health and more.
+Coconut helps boost brain health, keep a healthy metabolism running strongly, balance cholesterol levels, boost hormonal health and more.
 This makes it an awesome addition to any green smoothie recipes.